Are Swimming Goggles Bad for Your Eyes?

-Swim goggles are designed to protect your eyes from the water, but you may also be wondering if they can do damage to your eyes.
+Swimming goggles are designed to protect your eyes from the water, but you may also be wondering if they can do damage to your eyes.
 Swimming goggles are generally more protective than damaging for your eyes.

-Swim goggles can increase the amount of intraocular pressure in your eye.
+Swimming goggles can increase the amount of intraocular pressure in your eye.
 However, this slight increase in pressure isn’t likely to cause any serious damage or injury, and the protection they provide against pool pathogens and chlorine outweigh the negative impact of the added pressure.

-Why Are Swimming Goggles Generally Safe?
+How Are Swimming Goggles Safe?

-The main concern with swimming goggles being bad for the eyes is increased intraocular pressure.
+The main concern with swimming goggles is being bad for the eyes is increased intraocular pressure.
 This is the fluid pressure in the eye.
 The pressure rises because of any physical force against the general eye area.
 The increase in pressure can be dangerous because it messes with the fluid equilibrium in the eye.
 If left untreated, it can cause damage such as retinal detachment, uveitis (red, irritated eyes), and glaucoma.
-Scientists did a study to see if various swim goggles would cause the pressure to be higher than the normal healthy levels of the eye.
+Scientists did a study to see if various swimming goggles would cause the pressure to be higher than the normal healthy levels of the eye.
 The normal range of pressure is between 10 and 21.
 The pressure level where eye damage is likely to happen is over 21.
 The average increase in pressure from wearing different types of swim goggles is 4.5.
 This means it’s unlikely that a pair of swim goggles would cause someone’s eye pressure to be higher than 21, where eye damage would happen.

 The Importance of Fitted Swimming Goggles

-If you want to ensure you are getting the advantages of swim goggles, it's important to ensure that your swim goggles are fitted properly.
+If you want to ensure you are getting the advantages of swimming goggles, it's important to ensure that your swim goggles are fitted properly.
 To have the right fit, the suction should fit perfectly around the shape of your face for more than three seconds.
 If this doesn’t happen, the swim goggles aren’t the right fit.
 The seal around the eyes prevents contaminants and pool water from entering your eyes.
 If your swim goggles don’t fit correctly, then they could fall off when you are swimming and increase the chances of eye damage.

 Why Swimming Goggles Are a Good Idea